Executive Office of the President

 5/20

-In a post on X, DOGE reports that it is working to review surveys conducted by the Census Bureau and claims to have eliminated 5 already about alcohol consumption and internet usage
+In a post on its X account, DOGE reports that it is working to review surveys conducted by the Census Bureau and claims to have already eliminated 5 surveys that include questions about alcohol consumption and internet usage.

 5/23

-The Supreme Court issues a stay on the order from an appeals court that DOGE must start producing documents for CREW, meaning that DOGE is once again able to delay producing documents.
+The Supreme Court issues a stay on the shadow docket for an order from an appeals court that DOGE must start producing documents for CREW, meaning that DOGE is once again able to delay producing documents.

 5/28